nicocalu/PPI-Graphomer/README.md

 wget https://data.pyg.org/whl/torch-2.1.0%2Bcu121/torch_scatter-2.1.2%2Bpt21cu121-cp39-cp39-linux_x86_64.whl
 pip install torch_scatter-2.1.2+pt21cu121-cp39-cp39-linux_x86_64.whl
 ```
-Additionally, there may be some issues with the installed ESM library.
-You will need to navigate to the location of the downloaded library at your conda path (such as "/public/home/xiejun/miniconda3/envs/ppi_graphomer/lib/python3.9/site-packages/esm/inverse_folding"), and modify line 137 in util.py from batch = [(coords, None, seq)] to batch = [(coords, None, None)].
+~~Additionally, there may be some issues with the installed ESM library.
+You will need to navigate to the location of the downloaded library at your conda path (such as "/public/home/xiejun/miniconda3/envs/ppi_graphomer/lib/python3.9/site-packages/esm/inverse_folding"), and modify line 137 in util.py from batch = [(coords, None, seq)] to batch = [(coords, None, None)].~~
+We have determined that the issue might have originated from the particular version of the ESM code we employed.
+After updating to a newer version of ESM, the issue has been resolved.
+We have completed the necessary code modifications accordingly.

 I have also prepared a compressed package of the environment I used[https://drive.google.com/file/d/1P34xuDxNu9WFvPK6JoKxqo3QWA2P_azm/view?usp=sharing].
 If you are using a Linux platform with Miniconda3, you can download the file and extract it into your miniconda/envs directory.

+**Note:** Our tests are conducted by default in a CUDA 12 environment.
+Some issues may arise when using CUDA 11.

 ## Usage
 We provide two methods to run the script, single pdb or batch.